Pedra87/my_hobby/sleeping.md

  #pangenomics
  1.downloaded 52 genomes (as fasta files) of Vibrio jasicida strains using Anvio 2.created contig databases for sample
-3.visualised the contigs using ##command module load gcc12-env/12.1.0 module load miniconda3/4.12.0 conda activate anvio-8 anvi-display-contigs-stats /path/to.your/databases/*db
+3.visualised the contigs using ##command block of code:
+'''sh
+module load gcc12-env/12.1.0
+module load miniconda3/4.12.0
+conda activate anvio-8
+anvi-display-contigs-stats /path/to.your/databases/*db
+'''

 4.created external genomes
 this was done using the  contigs databases for ecah sample created. this combines tzhe details on how to access the contigs databases when running ANVIO